 - cookie sheet lined with parchment paper and in fridge ready for apples

-Prepare apples (wash dry and sticks pushed in), and candy crushed before hand.
+Prepare apples (wash, dry and sticks pushed in).
+Crush candy before hand.
 Get a cookie sheet lined with parchment paper and placed in the fridge.